Ștefan Efros

-Ștefan Efros (born 8 May 1990) is a Moldovan footballer.
-He has both Moldovan and Romanian citizenship.
-He plays as a centre-back for FC Buzău in the Romanian Liga II.
+Ștefan Efros (born 8 May 1990) is a Moldovan footballer who plays as a centre-back for Moldovan Liga club Dacia Buiucani.

-Career
+Club career

 He started his career at Izvoraș-67 and also played for several teams in Moldovan "A" Division : FC Beșiktaș Chișinău, Real Succes Chișinău and Milsami- Ursidos 2.

 Ștefan Efros was awarded best Moldovan beach soccer player in 2012, and in 2013 represented his country at the Euro Beach Soccer League.

 He signed with Speranța Nisporeni in 2013, and in 2017 he became team captain.

-International
+International career

 He made his Moldova national football team debut on 8 June 2019 in a Euro 2020 qualifier against Andorra, as a starter.